MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 ### Manage private channel membership and settings

-Each private channel has its own independent settings, including the ability to add and remove members, add tabs and connectors, and @mentioning for the entire channel.
+Each private channel has its own settings, including the ability to add and remove members, add tabs, and @mentioning for the entire channel.
 These settings are also independent of the parent team settings.
+When a channel is created, it inherits XYZ from the parent team site and all other settings are managed separately from it.

 The private channel owner can click **Manage channel**, and then use the **Members** and **Settings** tabs to add or remove members and edit settings.